Guns and Flowers

 2017

-Horn speakers, speaker stands, amplifier, sound
+Horn speakers, speaker stands, amplifier, sound, drawings

 Dimensions variable

-According to several news articles and interviews on the event, the transmissions of propaganda had been heard as far as 24km from the loudspeaker wall.
+This work examines the DMZ loudspeaker wall's transmissions from the South Korean border into North Korea and the bizarre sensation underlying the transmissions.
+According to several reports, the transmission of propaganda had been heard as far as 24 km from the loudspeaker wall.
 This action by South Korea disgruntles the North, instigating the latter to demand respect for its distressed soldiers.
-Furthermore, North Korean refugees themselves have stated that the broadcasts were ineffective and simply annoying.
-The contents of the broadcasts included: information about South Korea, the reality of North Korean society, weather forecasts, and popular South Korean songs having nothing much to do with ideological propaganda.
+Furthermore, some reports quoting defectors state that the broadcasts were ineffective and simply annoying.
+The contents of the broadcasts included promotions for South Korea, the realities of North Korean society, weather forecasts, and popular South Korean songs.
+Many of the songs broadcasted are love songs, which are far removed from ideological propaganda.

 (KR)